-I have to pause and ask: “Why do I need more education?
-Why am I the other end of the finger-pointing, suggesting I am hurting the people I am serving?”
+Let’s pause here and ask: “Why more education?
+Why am I at the other end of the finger-pointing, suggesting I am hurting the people I serve?”

-So, why do other advocates on the sidelines so critical of other advocates?
+Another question that lingers is why advocates are so critical of other advocates.
 And what is this teaching anyone or modeling about behavior?
-It’s not, and even worse, the behavior can set people up for failure in a world that can be unforgiving at times.
+It’s not; even worse, the behavior can set people up for failure in a world that can be unforgiving.

-When I prepare folks for the hospital, I arm them with a vast, deep, and eclectic language and skill-set that spans many perspectives and theories within the mental health dogma that is accepted, contested, and still up for debate.
+As a therapist and social worker, I prepare folks for the hospital and arm them with a vast, deep, and eclectic language and skill set that spans many perspectives and theories within the mental health dogma that is accepted, contested, and still up for debate.

 I spoke with an older peer recanting about one of her hospitalizations years ago.
 The staff needed her to move rooms for whatever reason.
 She didn’t want to go. and asked the nurse in charge, “What if I don’t go?” she asked the nurse.

 Advocates will gaslight people.
-Given bias, discrimination, and diagnosis, stigmatizing other advocates is the very thing we were supposed to fight against as advocates in the public mental health system.
+Given bias, discrimination, and diagnosis, stigmatizing other advocates is what we were supposed to fight against as advocates in the public mental health system.

-Even peer advocates, can be stigmatizing.
+Even peer advocates can be stigmatizing.
 The impact is catastrophic for people expecting direct and non-judgemental support in the system.
-We need to do something about this and expose people who harbor these ideas and discharge them from their jobs as advocates.
+We need to do something about this: expose people who harbor these ideas and discharge them from their jobs as advocates.